What Makes Alison Deliberately Different

 Alison Beanum is a trial attorney who effectively defends public and private entities against claims of intentional and negligence-based torts alleged to have caused catastrophic injuries.
 Her cases range from single-plaintiff lawsuits to high-profile, multi-party consolidated actions.

-Beyond her work as a litigator, Ms. Beanum provides counseling services to her clients, including the development of policies and training programs regarding the identification and prevention of child abuse, the mandatory reporting of suspected abuse, and compliance with sexual harassment laws.
+Beyond her work as a litigator, Alison provides counseling services to her clients, including the development of policies and training programs regarding the identification and prevention of child abuse, the mandatory reporting of suspected abuse and compliance with sexual harassment laws.
 She also advises her public entity clients on compliance with various state regulations, including the Tort Claims Act, Brown Act, Public Records Act, and Child Abuse Neglect and Reporting Act.

-When she needs a break from sexual abuse litigation, Ms. Beanum enjoys defending clients in cases involving allegations of product liability, exposure to asbestos and toxic torts, and violation of ADA/disability laws.
+Additionally, Alison has significant experience defending clients in cases involving allegations of product liability and exposure to asbestos and toxic torts.
 She also enjoys serving as co-chair of the Sedgwick Mentoring Committee and Working Parents Group.

 - A.D.M. v.
-Public Entity: In this sexual abuse case, the court granted summary judgment in favor of Ms. Beanum’s client on the ground that plaintiff failed to timely comply with the mandatory deadlines set forth in California’s Tort Claims Act.
+Public Entity: In this sexual abuse case, the court granted summary judgment in favor of Alison’s client on the ground that plaintiff failed to timely comply with the mandatory deadlines set forth in California’s Tort Claims Act.
 Thereafter, plaintiff filed a motion for a new trial, arguing that “newly discovered evidence” triggered an exemption from the Tort Claims Act.
-Following oral argument, the court adopted the arguments raised by Ms. Beanum in opposition to plaintiff’s motion for new trial, and denied the motion in its entirety, resulting in a final judgment against the plaintiff.
+Following oral argument, the court adopted the arguments raised by Alison in opposition to plaintiff’s motion for new trial, and denied the motion in its entirety, resulting in a final judgment against the plaintiff.

-- Settlements in Sexual Abuse Lawsuits: Ms. Beanum played a key role in litigating and favorably resolving more than a dozen high-profile sexual abuse lawsuits, collectively filed by more than 150 alleged minor victims.
+- Settlements in Sexual Abuse Lawsuits: Alison played a key role in litigating and favorably resolving more than a dozen high-profile sexual abuse lawsuits, collectively filed by more than 150 alleged minor victims.

 - John TDC Doe, et al. v.
 Public Entity: In this jury trial, plaintiffs alleged that they were sexually abused by their former teacher.
 Our client admitted liability, but challenged the nature and extent of plaintiffs’ alleged injuries.
 The jury awarded significantly less than plaintiffs’ pre-trial demands.